PLATFORM

 An immediate need for landscape-level planning is long overdue, with appropriate consideration to how cutting permits are issued.
 Volume-based Forest Tenures are problematic: no single licensee is responsible, and therefore little-to-no stewardship is occurring.
 There are better ways to manage our forests that reward stewardship and increased biodiversity.
 Landscape-level planning needs to occur with more attention given to adequate habitat connectivity, maintenance of edge habitat, responsible cut block sizes, and viable road density.

 Increased logging and increased cut block size are significant factors in wildfires and flooding.
 Equivalent clearcut area (ECA) describes a second-growth block in terms of its hydrological equivalent as a clearcut.
 This determination of the hydrological effects of logging needs a higher priority.
 ECA thresholds have exceeded 50% and greater, leading to rapid snowmelt and downstream flooding.
-The lack of forest cover has also led to increased temperatures on the land while decreasing the land's inability to retain moisture.
-To better understand the adverse impact of logging in BC, please visit https://earthengine.google.com/timelapse/
+The lack of forest cover has also led to increased temperatures on the land while decreasing the land's ability to retain moisture.
+To better understand the adverse impact of logging in BC, please visit https://earthengine.google.com/timelapse/Unlikely Allies

 Silviculture